If you have any questions about our child care grants, please contact Sonja Banks at email@example.com or 206.526.7944.

 Child care is expensive, and it can be a major barrier for parents who want to get their first higher education degree.
 Seattle Milk Fund’s Child Care Grant Program awards child care grants to low-income families while one or both parents attend school full-time.

 If I am already in school, can I still receive funding?

 Students can be new to college, returning to college, or already enrolled and on the road to completing their first degree.

 How do I get accepted into the program?

-Complete an initial application in May.
+Complete an initial application starting in April.
 Once we receive your application, we will review the materials provided to ensure that you meet our eligibility requirements.
 We will then notify you as to whether you will move on to an interview with our program committee, or if your application is declined.

 If you are contacted for an interview, please know that the interview is in a relaxed setting.
 If you need to bring your child/ren with you, that is perfectly okay.